19 JavaScript Alternatives That are Taking Over the Dev Scene

 Dart-6 19 JavaScript Alternatives That are Taking Over the Dev Scene

-Enter Dart: Google’s answer to a scalable web.
+Enter Dart: Google’s answer to a scalable web and a robust alternative to JavaScript.
 It’s ambitious—designed for building complex, high-performance apps for the modern web.
 Think JavaScript, but supercharged and with a penchant for structured code.
 Perfect for folks ready to dive deep into app development.

 Best Features: